iotaledger/stronghold.rs/documentation/docs/welcome.md

 Stronghold is a secure database for working with cryptography, which ensures that secrets (like private keys) are never revealed, but can be used according to best practices.

-Stronghold provides its own peer-to-peer communication layer, so that different apps can securely communicate using an implementation of the Noise Protocol over libp2p.

 [![status](https://img.shields.io/badge/Status-Beta-green.svg)](https://github.com/iotaledger/stronghold.rs)
 ![Audit](https://github.com/iotaledger/stronghold.rs/workflows/Audit/badge.svg?branch=dev)